Mojang/minecraft-editor-extension-starter-kit/GettingStarted/GettingStarted.md

 An Extension is a collective name for a set of resource and behavior packs which contain script and binary assets which are loaded when the Editor starts up.

-The Extensions are written in TypeScript and are compiled into JavaScript for loading into the game.
-The compiler tools and various libraries required to do this are supplied in the [Editor Extension Starter Kit](https://github.com/dacowan/EditorExtensionStarterKit).
+The Extensions are written in TypeScript and are compiled into JavaScript ready for loading into the game.
+The compiler tools and various libraries required to do this are supplied as part of the [Editor Extension Starter Kit](https://github.com/dacowan/EditorExtensionStarterKit).

-The behavior pack will contain the compiled scripts which will execute on the server, and the resource pack will contain the binary assets required by the Extension (icons, text files, etc).
+The behavior pack will contain the compiled scripts which execute on the server, and the resource pack will contain the binary assets required by the Extension (icons, text files, etc).

-For a set of install instructions and pre-requisite software that is required to start, please refer to the [Editor Extension Starter Kit README](https://github.com/dacowan/EditorExtensionStarterKit/blob/main/README.md)
+For a set of install instructions and pre-requisite software required to start, please refer to the [Editor Extension Starter Kit README](https://github.com/dacowan/EditorExtensionStarterKit/blob/main/README.md)
+### TODO: FIX THIS LINK ###

 &nbsp;